wendyverdonk93/docs/content/tools/partner-account-control/multisafepay-merchant-control-access.md

 You can manage affiliated MultiSafepay accounts through the affiliate dashboard.

-Once an affiliate is approved, to access their account, click the blue **Log in** button that appears in the **Action** column for that merchant.
+Once an affiliate is approved, to access their account, click the blue **Sign in** button that appears in the **Action** column for that merchant.

 The dashboard provides an overview of the affiliate's finances, transactions, settings, reports, and tools.
 You can also process refunds or carry out technical integrations.